juha3/swd/readme.md

 # Introduction

 This library can be used to implement bit-banged SWD bus master.
 HW must have access to two GPIO pins.
+Tested on ARM cortex M0 and M4

 # Features